Planning for an emergency

 - The RSPCA may be able to offer advice and other contacts in your area.
 Tel: 01332 344620 (South) or 01246 273358 (Chesterfield and North East) or 07432 709199 (High Peak).
 Or you can call the national line on tel: 0300 1234999

-- All local councils have a dog warden who may be able to help, or point you to someone who would be able to help you in an emergency situation arose
+- All local councils have a dog wardens who may be able to help, or point you to someone who would be able to help you in an emergency situation arose.
+For this, contact your local borough or district council.

 - For farm animals the Farming Community Network might be able to help you get emergency plans in place, tel: 03000 111 999.